MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-change-feed-disable-db.md

 # sp_change_feed_disable_db (Transact-SQL)
 [!INCLUDE [sqlserver2022-asdb](../../includes/applies-to-version/sqlserver2022-asdb.md)]

-Disable the change feed at the database level, and subsequently the metadata for all the associated tables for [Synapse Link for SQL Server](/azure/synapse-analytics/synapse-link/sql-server-2022-synapse-link).
-For more information, see [Manage Azure Synapse Link for SQL Server](../../sql-server/synapse-link/synapse-link-sql-server-change-feed-manage.md).
+Disable the change feed at the database level, and subsequently the metadata for all the associated tables for [Azure Synapse Link for SQL](/azure/synapse-analytics/synapse-link/sql-synapse-link-overview).
+For more information, see [Manage Azure Synapse Link for SQL Server and Azure SQL Database](../../sql-server/synapse-link/synapse-link-sql-server-change-feed-manage.md).

 ## Syntax